 'Embodied energy' is the amount of energy used in the manufacture of a product, and all the materials it contains.
 The supply of this energy creates corresponding C02 emissions that pollute our global atmosphere.

-- Magnesium Oxide cladding boards - 50% sawdust, cast at air temperature, reaction of the Magnesium oxide draws carbon out of the air.
+- Magnesium oxide cladding boards - 50% sawdust, cast at air temperature, reaction of the magnesium oxide draws carbon out of the air.

 - Plywood and timber plates - timber is an amazing material, in that it takes carbon out of the atmosphere rather than pollutes it further as all other common building materials do.
-The graph below illustrates the emissions outcome from using a cubic metre of timber in comparison to other products.
+The graph below illustrates the emissions from using a cubic metre of timber in comparison to other products.

 Manufacturing Technologies & Efficiencies

-The efficiency of our factory manufactured building components significantly reduces energy and materials wastage in building a house.
+The efficiency of our factory manufactured building components significantly reduces energy and material wastage in building a house.
 Our materials are supplied close to size and nothing is wasted due to damage, storage or any other vagaries of an outdoor building site.